wongcyrus/AI-Handwrite-Grader/README.md

 # AI-Handwrite-Grader
-This project designed to help teachers grade their students' handwriting assignments using AI.
-The notebook provides a template file for the teacher to fill in their class name list and standard answers, and then uses computer vision to analyze the students' scanned assignments and generate a website for the teacher to input scores.
-The notebook also includes post-processing steps to generate score reports and annotated scripts, as well as an option to email the scores back to the students.
-This tool can save teachers time and provide more accurate and consistent grading.
+The objective of this initiative is to assist educators in assessing their pupils' handwriting tasks with the aid of artificial intelligence.
+The notebook comes equipped with a pre-designed file for teachers to input their class roster and correct responses.
+Afterward, computer vision technology is utilized to examine the students' scanned assignments and generate a website for the instructor to record grades.
+Additionally, the notebook features post-analysis procedures to produce score reports and annotated scripts, and it also enables the option to send the grades back to the students via email.
+This tool can help reduce the amount of time teachers spend grading and deliver more precise and uniform evaluations.

 ## Template File
 1. NamelistAndAnswerTemplate.xlsx - the template of your class name list and standard answers.